zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

 When you start an Expanse client, the Expanse blockchain is automatically downloaded.
 The time it takes to download the Expanse blockchain can vary based on client, client settings, connection speed, and number of peers available.
 Below are some options for more quickly obtaining the Expanse blockchain.

-Using geth
+Using gexp
 --------------------------------------------------------------------------------

-If you are using the geth client, there are some things you can do to speed up the time it takes to download the Expanse blockchain.
+If you are using the gexp client, there are some things you can do to speed up the time it takes to download the Expanse blockchain.
 If you choose to use the ``--fast`` flag to perform an Expanse fast sync, you will not retain past transaction data.

 .. note:: You cannot use this flag after performing all or part of a normal sync operation, meaning you should not have any portion of the Expanse blockchain downloaded before using this command. `See this Expanse Stack\.Exchange answer for more information <http://expanse.stackexchange.com/questions/1845/why-isnt-fast-sync-the-default>`_.